Believe it or not, meetings CAN be effective---if you know how to run them well.

-We’ve all been in meetings.
+We’ve all been in engineering meetings.
 We’ve been invited to them, organized them, sat through them, loved them, hated them, wished we were not in them, avoided them or even simply skipped them.
 Whether your company is big or small, it seems there are too many meetings and nothing seems to ever get accomplished.
 Right?

 Believe it or not, meetings CAN be effective if run well, and one Lingo Live customer had some words of wisdom for developing the skills necessary to run an effective meeting, while also developing the skills needed to be a good manager.